sgkertsos/ecommerce-site-assistant/README.md

 * Feedback: In this panel you can see user Feedback.
 You can see the total number of thumbs up and thumbs down.
 * Total tokens: In this panel you can see the total normal and evaluation tokens used.
 * Total cost: In this panel you can see the total cost for all the dialogs and the evaluations made.
-* Relevance spread: This panel shows as how many Relevant, Non relevant and partly relevant answer we have.
+* Relevance spread: This panel shows us how many Relevant, Non relevant and Partly relevant answers we have.

 ### Retrieval evaluation